Gunman kills 5 in attack at Maryland newspaper building

 Associated Press

 ANNAPOLIS, Md.
-(AP) - A gunman opened fire at a newspaper office in Maryland's capital on Thursday, killing five people and gravely wounding several others before being taken into custody in what appeared to be one of the deadliest attacks on journalists in U.S. history, police and witnesses said.
+(AP) - A gunman opened fire at a newspaper office in Annapolis on Thursday, killing five people and gravely wounding a number of others before being taken into custody in what appeared to be one of the deadliest attacks on journalists in U.S. history, police and witnesses said.

-Police gave no immediate details on the gunman or his motive in the rampage at The Capital Gazette and said he was being interrogated.
+Police gave no immediate details on the gunman or the motive for the attack at The Capital Gazette and said he was being interrogated.
 Authorities said they also found what they believed to be an explosive device.

 Phil Davis, a reporter who covers courts and crime for the paper, tweeted that the gunman shot out the glass door to the office and fired into the newsroom, sending people scrambling for cover under desks.